tableflip/react-data-dam/README.md

 [![dependencies Status](https://david-dm.org/tableflip/react-data-dam/status.svg)](https://david-dm.org/tableflip/react-data-dam) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 > Holds back your data until you're ready to see the updates.
+Useful for implementing a Twitter style "See n new Tweets" button.

+Initial data passed to `DataDam` will be passed onto it's children, but changes to that data are held back until the children signal that they want to receive it.
+Children are passed a diff object which describes the difference between the data they currently have and what is being held back so they know what they're missing.

 ## Install